Monitoring

 button and fill it out with what you consider to be a good SLO for your application. -

-(Optional) To expose our own metrics we need to setup a sidecar container.
+To expose our own metrics we need to set up a sidecar container.
 To do this follow the instructions here.
-We have setup a simple example that uses fastapi and prometheus that you can find here.
-After you have correctly setup the sidecar container you should be able to see the metrics in the monitoring tab.
+We have created a simple example that uses FastAPI and Prometheus that you can find here.
+After you have correctly created the sidecar container you should be able to see your custom metrics in the monitoring tab.

 Alert systems